 try {

-//Use the redirect flow id to "complete" the GoCardless flow
+//Use the redirect flow ID to "complete" the GoCardless flow

 RedirectFlow redirectFlow = client.redirectFlows().complete(redirectFlowId).withSessionToken(sessionToken).execute();

-String mandateId = redirectFlow.getLinks().getMandate(); //obtain mandate id from the redirect flow
+String mandateId = redirectFlow.getLinks().getMandate(); //obtain mandate ID from the redirect flow

 logger.info("MandateId:", mandateId);